ElixirProtocol/vertex-contracts/docs/docs.md

 1. Check that claims are not paused.
 2. Check that the reentrancy guard is not active.
-3. Check that the pool is valid (i.e. it exists).
+3. Check that the pool is valid (i.e., it exists).
 4. Check that the tokens given to claim are not empty.
 5. Check that the user given to claim for is not the zero address.
 6. Loop over the list of tokens given.